GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

 **Build steps run in containers:**

-We can see that the pod ran two [Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) in sequential order.
+We can see that the pod ran two [Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) in sequential order:

  + One to initialize the credentials.
 More on that later.
  + One to actually run the only step of our build.